tiprankstipranks

 Customer consolidation could have a material adverse effect on the Company's business.

 A significant portion of the Company's products are sold through home centers and mass merchant distribution channels in the U.S. and Europe.
-A consolidation of retailers in both North America and abroad has occurred over time and the increasing size and importance of individual customers creates risk of exposure to potential volume loss.
+A consolidation of retailers in both North America and abroad has occurred over time and the increasing size and importance of individual customers creates risk of exposure to potential volume or profitability loss.
 The loss of certain larger home centers as customers would have a material adverse effect on the Company's business.

 Demand - Risk 2